StuartHarris/slides/rust_in_the_enterprise/slides.md

 - **Speed** — "We don't have the time"
 - **Culture** — "We don't have the talent"

+> This is all FEAR talking — FUD!

 <style scoped>section figure { margin-right: 100px !important; }</style>

 ![bg right:30% fit](https://cdn.jsdelivr.net/gh/twitter/twemoji@14.0.2/assets/svg/1f46e.svg)